phannan/OITStyleGuide/StyleGuide.md

 Comment blocks should use `//`, not `/* */`.
 Using `//` makes it much easier to comment out a block of code while debugging.

-Use #ifdef TODO to block out code you aren't finished with yet.
+Its ok to comment out code.
+You also can use #ifdef TODO to block out code you aren't finished with yet.

+It is better to turn an incomplete program that is compiling and has commented out code then an aborting or not compiling program.

 ## Include Guards